elastic/integrations/docs/definitions.md

 ## Migration from Beats

-A defined importing procedure used to transform both Filebeat and Metricbeat modules, related to the same observed product, into a single integration.
-The integration contains extracted configuration of beat modules, hence no modules are required to exist anymore.
+Filebeat and Metricbeat modules can be migrated over to Elastic Integrations.
+When migrating over, the same module in Filebeat and Metricbeat, related to the same observed product, can be combined into a single Elastic Integration.

+[Learn more](/docs/import_from_beats.md) about how to migrate Filebeat and Metricbeat modules to Elastic Integrations.